Yuri Gaven: Soviet career

 Starting in 1924 he lived and worked in Moscow, as a member of the presidium and head of the agricultural section of Gosplan, the USSR State Planning Committee.
 In 1925 he was admitted to the All-Union Society of Old Bolsheviks and, as its representative, was named to the Central Committee of the Moscow Region.
 In 1931-1933 he was director of the Soviet oil trading company DEROP in Germany (Nuremberg).
 Due to illness (secondary tuberculosis of the ankle joints and thrombophlembitis), he gradually withdrew from active work and retired in 1933.

 Purge, execution and rehabilitation

 In 1932 he was allegedly a member of the Bloc of Soviet Oppositions, the political alliance created by left and right opponents of Joseph Stalin within the USSR and Leon Trotsky by the end of 1932.
-The confessions of defendants in the First Moscow Trial in August 1936 depicted Gaven as one of the oppositionists who communicated with Leon Trotsky.
+The confessions of defendants in the First Moscow Trial in August 1936 depicted Gaven as one of the oppositionists who communicated with Trotsky.

 Gaven was not, however, named as a defendant or called as a witness; instead he was arrested on 4 April 1936 on charges of “counterrevolutionary” activities.
-He was too ill to appear at his trial on 3 October, at which the Military Collegium of the Supreme Court of the USSR sentenced him to death on charges of participation in a counter-revolutionary Trotskyist organization.
+He was too ill to appear at his trial on 3 October, at which the Military Collegium of the Supreme Court of the Soviet Union sentenced him to death on charges of participation in a counter-revolutionary Trotskyist organization.
 He was taken from his sickbed outside on a stretcher and shot on 4 October 1936.